-Serbia: Serbia waits for the “South stream“ confirms Energy Minister Antic in a all topics inclusive interview23.
-June 2014. / News Serbia Energy
+Serbia: Serbia waits for the “South stream“ confirms Energy Minister Antic in a all topics inclusive interview, News Serbia Energy

 Minister of Mining and Energy, Aleksandar Antić, talks about electricity and gas supply, potential increase of energy price.
 EU and Russia will decide on the destiny of the pipeline and I am an optimist.
 Citizens should not be afraid; there will be enough energy sources.